lukasmartinelli/pgclimb/README.md

 <img align="right" alt="Climbing elephant" src="logo.png" />

-Generate JSON, CSV, XLSX, YAML, XML, Markdown or HTML reports from PostgreSQL to publish data sets or for creating readonly APIs.
+Generate JSON, CSV, XLSX, XML reports from PostgreSQL to publish data sets or for creating readonly APIs.

 `pgreport` has solid support for JSON and allows more sophisticated workflows